Arch: Classical Persia and Greece

+The Assyrians, also apparently under the Egyptian influence, adopted the true arch (with a slightly pointed profile) early in the 8th century.
 In ancient Persia, the Achaemenid Empire (550 BC–330 BC) built small barrel vaults (essentially a series of arches built together to form a hall) known as iwan, which became massive, monumental structures during the later Parthian Empire (247 BC–AD 224).
 This architectural tradition was continued by the Sasanian Empire (224–651), which built the Taq Kasra at Ctesiphon in the 6th century AD, the largest free-standing vault until modern times.

 An early European example of a voussoir arch appears in the 4th century BC Greek Rhodes Footbridge.
+Proto-true arches can also be found under the stairs of the temple of Apollo at Didyma and the stadium at Olympia.